-- Free housing is available, in exchange for 4 hours of work trade (cleaning/yard work/projects) per month.
-It is a shared co-ed bunkhouse on-site in Moab; includes kitchen/bath.
+- Free housing is available.
+One hour of work trade per pay period is required (cleaning, yard work.)
+Shared co-ed bunkhouse on-site in Moab; includes kitchen/bath.
+No laundry facilities.
 Meals are on your own except while on CFI overnight programs.

 - Completion/return travel assistance $100.